AelinXYZ/AELIPs/content/aelips/aelip-22.md

 ### Overview

-The proposal will be submitted per the Optimism network guidelines
+The proposal will be submitted per the Optimism network guidelines.

 ### Rationale